JPMorgan to pay $920M for manipulating bond, metals markets

 “J.P.
 Morgan Securities undermined the integrity of our markets with this scheme,” said Stephanie Avakian, director of the SEC’s Division of Enforcement, in a prepared statement.
 “Their manipulative trading of Treasury cash securities created a false appearance of activity in the market and induced other market participants to trade at more favorable prices than J.P.
 Morgan Securities would have otherwise been able to obtain.”

 JPMorgan agreed to settle with U.S. authorities, and will enter into what’s known as a deferred prosecution agreement for three years.
-It will also pay fines and penalties to the SEC as well as the Commodities Futures Trading Commission.
+It will also pay fines and penalties to the SEC as well as the Commodity Futures Trading Commission.

-Note: This story has been corrected to show that JPMorgan is paying fines to the Commodity, not Commodities, Futures Trading Commission.